 Google tries to filter out duplicate content to show users as few redundant results as possible.
 This already works quite well in most cases, but every webmaster should nevertheless avoid duplicated content on their websites.

 Are there different kinds of duplicate content?

-External duplicate content may occur when a website is available in multiple language versions and these different versions appear in the search results for the same search market (for example google.co.uk).
+External duplicate content can occur when a website is available in multiple language versions, but appears with more than one language version in the search results on the same search market (e.g., in the UK).

 Checking your own website for duplicate content

 SISTRIX Onpage projects enable you to find duplicate content on your website.
 They offer you an automated onpage analysis of your websites and show all SEO-relevant errors and notices.

 Duplicate content is displayed in detail for each individual URL.

 Each type of error comes complete with its own explanation and concrete guidelines for improvements, which help to introduce you to the Onpage optimisation for your website.

 In the free trial phase of SISTRIX, you have access to all modules – including the Onpage analysis projects wherein you can examine your website for duplicate content, among other things.
 Try SISTRIX for free in the two-week trial period – without any hidden costs or subscriptions.

 Duplicate content on a site is not grounds for action on that site unless it appears that the intent of the duplicate content is to be deceptive and manipulate search engine results.